Download the 2024 DORA Report!

 Generative organizational culture core

-According to research by DevOps Research and Assessment (DORA), organizational culture that is high-trust and emphasizes information flow is predictive of software delivery performance and organizational performance in technology.
+According to research by DORA, organizational culture that is high-trust and emphasizes information flow is predictive of software delivery performance and organizational performance in technology.
 The idea that a good culture that optimizes information flow is predictive of good outcomes is not a new idea; it is based on research by sociologist Dr. Ron Westrum.
 Westrum’s research included human factors in system safety, particularly in the context of accidents in technological domains such as aviation and healthcare.

 In his work with these high risk, highly complex fields, Westrum noted that such a culture influences the way information flows through an organization.
 Westrum provides three characteristics of good information: